cranberry upside-down cake on a cake stand g

 • Bake the cake for 35 to 45 minutes, or until a toothpick inserted into the center of the cake comes out clean.

-• Invert the cranberry upside-down cake onto a cake plate.
+• Carefully invert the cranberry upside-down cake onto a cake plate.
+If any cranberries are left in the pan, scrape them onto the cake.

 Nutrition